michigan-nii/test/docs/linux/bash_cheat_sheet.md

 ```

 #### `rmdir`: Used to remove empty directories

-`-p` will remove parent directories if they contain only the path to the directory
-being removed.
-Recommended that you use this _only_ relative to the current
-directory; i.e., `rmdir -p some/path` and never `rmdir -p /some/absolute/path`.
+Typically used without options.
+If the directory is not empty, `rmdir`
+will not remove it and will tell you it is not empty; this is a safe
+and friendly command.

 _Examples_
 ```
+$ rmdir work
 $ rmdir /tmp/test/test2
-$ cd /tmp
-$ rmdir -p /tmp/test2/subtest
 ```

 #### `rm`: Used to remove a file or folder (usually non-empty)